This short, true story begins with a personal memory and at the end, everyone can continue it.

 Childhood memories are made of objects, materials, smells, colors.
-In one of my best ones, there are some tiny houses for the Nativity scene that my father built with cardboard of shoe boxes and then painted with tempera colors.
+In one of my best ones, there are some tiny houses for the Nativity scene that Aldo built with cardboard of shoe boxes and then painted with tempera colors.

 Trying to relive that feeling again, I built some similar houses my way, using materials that were familiar to me: paper, pencil, squares, colored pencils, glue stick, scissors, magazines.